What are cultural values? Cultural competence

 consider the safety of cultural property.

-The subject of research is their protection
+The subject of the study is their protection

 1. Cultural values